Saad Lamjarred: Reactions

 Following the third allegation, a campaign started on the social media with the hashtags "Lamjarred out" and "masaktach" (Moroccan Arabic expression meaning "I won't be silenced"), with the users demanding that his songs being taken off the radio stations.
-2M and Hit Radio were among the first to take his songs off the airways, with the latter saying that they would ask their listeners whether they should keep the ban permanent or not.
+2M and Hit Radio were among the first to take his songs off the airwaves, with the latter saying that they would ask their listeners whether they should keep the ban permanent.
 In September 2018, after a campaign on social networks, some Moroccan media stopped their broadcast of Lamjarred's songs.

-Since 2020, Lamjarred has come under fire from feminists who have attempted—with different degrees of success—to stop him from performing.
+Since 2020, Lamjarred has come under fire from feminists who have attempted—with varying degrees of success—to stop him from performing.
 This movement started in particular in Egypt.
 Egyptian feminists also campaigned against Saad Lamjarred's presence in Egypt, with three major campaign waves in 2020, 2021, and 2022.
 In 2020 on Twitter and Facebook, thousands of Egyptians started a campaign demanding the "Cairo Show" Theatre to cancel Saad Lamjarred's show.
 The opponents effectively cancelled his concert in December 2020, and an appearance on the Egyptian talk show Sahranin in 2021, but his December 2022 concert took place despite viral campaigns against it.

-In 2022 similar campaigns continued to be held in Egypt, Iraq and Lebanon.
+In 2022, similar campaigns continued to be held in Egypt, Iraq and Lebanon.